inossidabile/blog/source/_posts/2012-03-24-rails-plus-rest-avoiding-the-views-nightmare.markdown

 title: "Rails + REST: views nightmare"
 date: 2012-03-24 20:56
 comments: true
-categories: [Rails, REST, Presenter, Pattern, JSON]
+categories: [Rails, REST, Pattern, JSON]
 ---

 Rails is rapidly getting more and more popular as a comfortable platform for REST services.
 And it really is.
 We do Rails in this way for quite a long time already.
 There is however a real problem: **JSON views are unmanageable!**